rovertronic/Mario-Builder-64/README.md

 - ia8 coins (64x64), the vanilla coin texture is upgraded to accomodate. *
 - Skybox size modifier.
 You can have 2x, 3x and 4x size skyboxes (you can select the skybox size in `config.h`.)
 Please note that this might affect console performance, especially 4x mode.
 2x or 3x mode is recommended if aiming for console.
 By CowQuack *
 - You can set the black border size to different values for console and emulator.
 It's set to 0 by default for both. *
+- This repo supports much better implementation of reverb over vanilla's fake echo reverb.
+Great for caves or eerie levels, as well as just a better audio experience in general.
+See `audio/synthesis.c` for more configuration info.
+(By ArcticJaguar725) *

 # UltraSM64